doctorfree/MusicPlayerPlus/markdown/asciijulia.1.md

 : Without options asciijulia will display an animated zoom on a Julia Set.
 These will continue until the 'q' key is pressed.

 **asciijulia -c 10**
-: Plays the Julia Set asciimatics animation 10 times then exits
+: Plays the Julia Set ASCIImatics animation 10 times then exits

 **asciijulia -a /usr/share/doc/musicplayerplus/music/Epic_Dramatic-Yuriy_Bespalov.wav -c 5**
-: Plays the Julia Set asciimatics animation 5 times accompanied by audio then exits
+: Plays the Julia Set ASCIImatics animation 5 times accompanied by audio then exits

 **asciijulia -x 0.687 -y 0.312**
 : Display an animated zoom on the Julia Set with starting complex coordinates [0.687, 0.312]